 The Centre for Ethics, Philosophy and Public Affairs (CEPPA) aims to coordinate and facilitate collaborative research and outreach on topics in moral and political philosophy, with an eye on impact.
-There are currently six Projects being developed: Effective Altruism; Exoplanet Ethics; Knowledge, Democracy, and Public Discourse; Philosophy and Education; Virtue and Character; and Human Rights.
+There are currently seven Projects being developed: Effective Altruism; Exoplanet Ethics; Knowledge, Democracy, and Public Discourse; Philosophy and Education; Virtue and Character; Human Rights; and Blame and Responsibility.
 See below for more information about each project, including the people involved, current activities, publications, and plans.
 Please get in touch if you are interested in collaborating with us on any of these projects, or if you would like us to consider further collaborative research or outreach projects.

 Exploring the philosophical foundations of a new social movement that encourages people to do the most good with their charitable activities (donations of money, time, and effort).